4 Reasons to Hire a CFP ®

 • Since an IRA and 401k are designed for retirement the money that you invest is not supposed to withdraw until after the age of 59 ½.
 You read that correctly -the government added in a half, well, because your inner 6-year-old knows it’s that important.
 If you withdraw the money prior to 59 ½ you will pay a 10% penalty on the money plus the amount withdrawn is now part of your taxable income.

-• Also, the government mandates that at age 71 ½ (again the half) you have to take out a Required Minimum Distribution (RMD).
+• Also, the government mandates that at age 73 you have to take out a Required Minimum Distribution (RMD).
 Basically, they tell you the amount that you must pay taxes on.
-Quick note, if you are still employed at age 71 ½ and not the owner you can delay your RMDs.
+Quick note, if you are still employed at age 73 and not the owner of the company you can delay your RMDs.

 The Differences:

-While an IRA and a 401k have many similarities, they do differ is a few very key areas.
-The main one being that an IRA is Individual Retirement Account, so it is yours and yours alone.
+While an IRA and a 401k have many similarities, they do differ in a few very key areas.
+The main one is that an IRA is an Individual Retirement Account, so it is yours and yours alone.
 Anyone can have one.
 A 401k is company-sponsored, so you can only participate in it if your employer offers one.
 Some other key differences are:

-• Since a 401k is employer sponsored typically the employer will match a percentage of their employees’ contributions up to a certain limit or percentage.
+• Since a 401k is employer-sponsored, typically the employer will match a percentage of their employees’ contributions up to a certain limit or percentage.
 There is no option for this in an IRA.

-• Consequentiallybecause a 401K is employer-sponsored your investment options are limited to what the employer offers.
+• Consequentially because a 401K is employer-sponsored your investment options are limited to what the employer offers.
 Whereas an IRA will allow you to have more variety in terms of stocks, bonds, real estate, etc.

 • Loan or hardship withdrawals are available for 401ks.
-However, IRAs generally do not permit loans or early
+However, IRAs generally do not permit loans or early withdrawals.

-• An IRA has certain income limts and a 401k does not.
+• An IRA has certain income limits and a 401k does not.

 • Finally, the contribution limits are different and change from year to year.
-Check with your financial advisor or go here to learn about the current years’ limits.
+Feel free to give us a call to learn about the current years’ limits.

 Difference Between an IRA and 401k- A Venn Diagram